-Interventions and Supports (PBIS) as part of ensuring schools are a safe, friendly and welcoming environment for all-promoting safe and supportive learning environments.
-Efforts will be undertaken to utilize effective strategies to de-escalate behaviors that disruptinterfere with student learning in the classroom.
+I. Alexandria City Public Schools is committed to implementation of Positive Behavior Intervention Supports (PBIS) as part of promoting safe and supportive learning environments.
+Efforts will be undertaken to utilize effective strategies to de-escalate behaviors that interfere with student learning in the classroom.
 ACPS encourages alternatives to removing a student from class whenever possible, and utilizes a Multi-Tiered System of Supports (MTSS) for such interventions, including the use of restorative practices.
-However, In emergency situations as discussed in Section III.B. of this policy or in the event that these strategies are have not been effective and behavior disruptive to the learning of others cannot be otherwise managed, teachers shall have the initial authority to remove students from class due to for disruptive behavior as a last resort.
+However, In the event that these strategies are not effective and behavior disruptive to the learning of others cannot be otherwise managed, teachers shall have the initial authority to remove students from class due to-for disruptive behavior.